mngugi/Python_Collections-/README.md

 When you run the code, it will print the n largest numbers and the n smallest numbers from the results list.
 In this case, it will display the 3 largest and 3 smallest numbers.

 Note that if there are multiple numbers with the same value as the n-th largest or smallest element, the function will include them in the result.
-For example, in this case, 89.9999999 and 89.899977 are both considered as the third largest numbers because they have the same value, so both are included in the resu
+For example, in this case, 89.9999999 and 89.899977 are both considered as the third largest numbers because they have the same value, so both are included in the result.

+---

 ### Dervatives.ipynb
 **Code**